CBP Global Entry Program: Completing immigration screening in advance : ESTA Online Center

 CBP Global Entry Program: Completing immigration screening in advance

-The Global Entry (GE) Program is one of the programs developed by U.S. Customs and Border Protection that makes it possible to complete immigration screening in advance.
+Global Entry is one of the U.S. Customs and Border Protection (CBP) programs and it allows you to complete immigration screening in advance.
+U.S. Citizens, Lawful Permanent Residents, and citizens of the following countries are eligible to apply (as of March 2024).

 The GE Program made U.S. immigration procedures speed up by simplifying the process.